 FIRST PAGE.

-You are deceiv'd, sir; we kept time, we lost not our time.
+You are deceived, sir, we kept time, we lost not our time.

-By my troth, yes; I count it but time lost to hear such a foolish song.
-God buy you; and God mend your voices.
+By my troth, yes.
+I count it but time lost to hear such a foolish song.
+God be wi' you, and God mend your voices.
 Come, Audrey.